Mountain Café owner and head chef – KJ

 Kj’s first book, The Mountain Cafe Cookbook; A Kiwi in the Cairngorms brings together over 130 of Kj’s favourite recipes.
 The Cookbook sold out within a month of publication and is on its’ second print run.
 The success of the book has taken Kj all over the country making public appearances and delivering motivational talks to members of the public and the tourist industry.
 From The Pitlochry Winter Words Book Festival to the Great Loch Ness Tea Party, part of Scottish Tourism week, Kj has been sharing her knowledge and insight into running a successful award-winning business.

-A second cookbook is in the pipeline for late 2018.
+A second cookbook is in the pipeline for 2019.

 To find out more about Kj the chef, visit her website.